deangela/DM1123-VFS-FA17-Duff/dm1123_vfs_end_of_semester_deliverables.md

 * 10 End of Semester Book - 1st draft
 * 11 End of Semester Book - 2nd draft
 * 12 End of Semester Book - Final

-All assignments should be native illustrator files (.ai), photoshop files (.psd), and indesign files (.indd)

-Make sure that any type in illustrator has been converted to outlines or include the typeface(s) in the folder(s) instead.

-Make sure that images are included if they are not embedded within illustrator.

 ## FINAL SELF ASSESSMENT